Tic Tac Toe (group): 1999–2009: Comeback and definitive split

 Lee and Jazzy performed as a duo for some time, before Sara Brahms joined the band.
 They recorded a single "Nie wieder" as Sara @ Tic Tac Two which was a chart success in 1999 and was later included on Sara's solo album.
 In 2000, the band released their third studio album, Ist der Ruf erst ruiniert..., recorded with Sara under their original moniker Tic Tac Toe.
 Three singles promoted the album, of which the most successful was "Isch liebe disch".
-The album itself didn't fare as well in the charts as its predecessors and still in 2000 the trio disbanded.
+The album itself did not fare as well in the charts as its predecessors and still in 2000 the trio disbanded.

 Tic Tac Toe reformed in the original line-up in 2005, after Ricky had rejoined.
 At the end of the year the single "Spiegel" was released which was a top 10 chart success and brought the band back into the spotlight.
 To cash-in on the unexpected success of the song, their former label Sony BMG released a greatest hits album in early 2006.
 The following month, Tic Tac Toe's fourth studio album Comeback was released to modest chart success.
 The next single "Keine Ahnung" was their first to fail to enter the charts.
 The comeback concert tour was shortened due to lack of interest and in early 2007 Tic Tac Toe officially disbanded again.

 Another reunion was rumoured in 2009, with Brahms replacing Lee, but in the end the project was abandoned.
 Lee has since completely withdrawn herself from the music business and in 2009 was reported as working as a cashier in a Cologne zoo.
 Jazzy has released solo music sporadically, and has taken part in musicals and TV shows.